The Textures of Goodbye.

 “Ciao” you know is bound to get spicy.
 Say it once – a creamy risotto.
 Say it twice – with a kick.
 It lingers on the tongue long after you’re home, alongside black and white images of immigrants with long skirts and long faces, short pants and short fuses.

 “Take care,” like a command to protect, creates a safety net woven out of thick, scruffy yarn, capable of cradling your entire weight.
-It packs your lunch, puts on your coat, steps where you step, never lets you out of its sight - like a mother walking her child to the bus.
+It packs your lunch, puts on your coat, steps where you step, never lets you out of its sight.
+A mother walking her child to the bus.

 “Later” is also “catch you later” is also silly and light, like eating whipped cream from the can.
 It’s a bit of a joke, and a bit of a wish.
 It’s not guaranteed, because it doesn’t want to be, but neither is it apathetic.
 It’s just skipping down the sidewalk, unflappable.